Radomir Đalović

 Radomir Đalović (Радомир Ђаловић; born 29 October 1982) is a Montenegrin professional football coach and a former player.
-He currently manages Turkish club Kayserispor.
+He last managed Süper Lig club Kayserispor.
 In international competitions, he has played 26 matches for the national team of Montenegro.

 Club career

 Early career

 Born in Bijelo Polje, Đalović began his football career in his hometown club FK Jedinstvo Bijelo Polje.
 He was soon noticed by scouts of Red Star Belgrade, who had just sold Perica Ognjenović to Real Madrid. Đalović, being a powerful and very athletic player, impressed the Belgrade side and signed for them, but later failed to make a lasting impression at the club.
 After only half a season, he was transferred to FK Železnik.
 Later, he played for the Turkish side Kayseri Erciyesspor, and had successful spells with Zagreb and Rijeka.
 He was known for his speed, agility, and athletic finesse, as well as impressive bicycle kicks.

 Rapid Bucharest

 In the summer of 2008, Đalović joined Romanian side Rapid București, after the club had paid Rijeka a transfer fee of €700,000.
 After one season with the club, Rapid Bucharest loaned him back to Rijeka for a season, and in the summer of 2010, after Rijeka had paid Rapid Bucharest a transfer fee of €50,000, he was officially a Rijeka player once again.